I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

 Group Facilitation |

-Use your responses to the above questions to help develop your “elevator speech”.
+Use your responses to the questions above to help develop your “elevator speech”.
 Use this speech to begin deeper conversations with your peers and family back home.
 Challenge them to share their personal perceptions of the country or region which you visited, or about student volunteering in general. |

-Use the Liberating Structure, What, So What, Now What? to guide your group through reflecting on the above questions.
+Use the Liberating Structure, What, So What, Now What?, to guide your group through reflecting on the questions above.
 This reflection should take approximately 15-30 minutes. |

 Read Article: Reflection, Reconsideration, and Reconnection: Moving Beyond Re-Entry

-Dig Deeper: Supplemental Questions
+Digging Deeper: Supplemental Questions

-How can you and your Chapter bring the experience to our campus to share with the community?
-What methods of communication will you use to communicate your experience to your peers on campus?
+- What methods of communication will you use to communicate your experience to your peers on campus?

 Reflection 2: Bringing It Home